Sunil Rane: Educational Establishment

-Atharva Group of Institutes was established in the year 1998 it has Atharva College of Engineering, Approved by AICTE, DTE & Affiliated to Mumbai University, and Atharva Institute of Management Studies which is Approved by AICTE, DTE & Affiliated to Mumbai University.
-Rane founded Atharva Foundation in the year 2016 to provide quality education for all and help the not-so-privileged sections of our society.
+Atharva Group of Institutes was established in the year 1998.
+It has Atharva College of Engineering, approved by AICTE, DTE & affiliated with Mumbai University, and Atharva Institute of Management Studies which is approved by AICTE, DTE & affiliated with Mumbai University.
+Rane founded Atharva Foundation in the year 2016 to provide quality education for all and help the not-so-privileged sections of society.

 Women Empowerment and Safety

-Atharva Foundation works towards the upliftment of the less fortunate women in our country.
+Atharva Foundation works towards the upliftment of the less fortunate women in India.
 They take care of the education of girls who are not able to complete their graduation or have to drop out because of financial problems.